Ben Franklin's Guide to Wealth (Being a 21st Century Treatise on What It Takes to Live a Rich Life)

 Ben Franklin's Guide to Wealth shows readers how to apply Franklin's financial wisdom to their own lives.
 Quotes from the original treatise such as "If you have something to do tomorrow, do it today" and "Leisure is time for doing something useful," are followed by the authors' downtoearth commentary.
 Barrett and Mingo--history and trivia buffs--offer their own sage advice on a range of financial basics, including debt, thrift, the value of work and business, developing financial responsibility, money and time, and preparing for the future.
 As the authors attest in the Introduction, we should listen to the way of Ben Franklin because "it works."
 A clever, wise, and fun book, the financial advice in Ben Franklin's Guide to Wealth works as well today as it did 250 years ago.

-Unlike Amazon and other retailers who may also offer Ben Franklin's Guide to Wealth (Being a 21st Century Treatise on What It Takes to Live a Rich Life) books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry Ben Franklin's Guide to Wealth (Being a 21st Century Treatise on What It Takes to Live a Rich Life), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 Product Details